 Many years ago, I went to Taronga Zoo with my little boy.
-He was barely three months old at the time and so wasn’t really up to observing the animals.
+He was barely three months old and so wasn’t really up to observing the animals much.
 It was hot and I had been pushing a heavy, state of the art, firstborn pram around the hills of the zoo all day.
 I needed to rest and ended up by the gorilla enclosure.

-I am always surprised by how heartfelt children are in their response to this book.
-I remember visiting a school and reading the book to a Year Two class and a little girl, sitting up the back, waving her hand in question time, her face red from holding her breath, asking a question in a wild indignant rush.
+I am always surprised how heartfelt children are in their response to this book.
+I can remember visiting a school and reading the book to a Year Two class and a little girl, sitting up the back, waving her hand in question time, her hair ribbons undone, freckles on her nose, scabs on her knees, her face red from holding her breath for so long, waiting to be picked.
+When I finally nodded my head, out came her question in an indignant, wild rush.
 ‘Why didn’t Gordon pay them back?’
-It was the best, sharpest question about ‘Gordon’s Got a Snookie’ I have ever been asked.
-I knew she understood, maybe more than many adults, what it cost for Gordon to wrap Abu in the biggest piece of the snookie and to wipe away his tears.
-The sheer hideous courage it took for Gordon to refrain from paying his tormentors back, the peculiar bravery it takes to move towards those that hurt us, with kindness.
+It was the best, sharpest question about ‘Gordon’s Got a Snookie’ that I have ever been asked.
+I knew she understood, maybe more than many adults, what it cost for Gordon to refrain from taking revenge against his tormenter, what kindness it took for Gordon to wrap Abu in the biggest piece of the snookie and to wipe away his tears.

 Children’s Publisher and Bookseller